NikSWE/cp_template/README.md

 ## Run the `install` Script

-So you are almost done :hourglass:, Set up your template with this command
+You are almost done :hourglass:, Set up your template with this command

 ```bash
 sh install.sh <remote_url>